harshith128/movieHub/README.md

 ## Features

 - Search a movie by title.
-- Search a movie bu IMDB id.
+- Search a movie by IMDB id.